The Vulture Goddess Nekhbet: Sacred Symbol in Ancient Egypt

-Birds in Ancient Egypt: More Than Just Creatures of the Sky
+Birds in Ancient Egypt: Sacred Symbols Beyond the Sky

 In ancient Egypt, there were many birds, including birds that the ancient Egyptians sanctified and took them as symbols of the gods and became a special place in ancient Egypt.
 The ancient Egyptian was distinguished by his high ability to observe nature and link biological phenomena to human behavior, so birds were not just creatures flying in the sky, but they represented spiritual and philosophical symbols.
 Each bird reflected a particular value in daily life such as courage, patience, protection, fertility, or even wisdom.